MANZ Conference 2018

 Michael Dorer 6 +

-Michael has written and published the following Montessori seven album textbooks.
+Michael has written and published Montessori album textbooks.
 His latest book is The Deep Well of Time: The Transformative Power of Storytelling in the Classroom from Parent Child Press.

-Michael is retired as Founding Director of the Institute for Montessori Innovation at Westminster College in Salt Lake City, UT, and is past Director of the Center for Contemporary Montessori Programs at St. Catherine University in St. Paul, MN.
+Michael is the Founding Director of the Institute for Montessori Innovation at Westminster College in Salt Lake City, UT, and is past Director of the Center for Contemporary Montessori Programs at St. Catherine University in St. Paul, MN.
 He is presently a Senior Consultant for The Montessori Foundation.